PTO & Final Paycheck Calculators

 PTO payout = unused PTO hours x PTO hourly rate.

-Gross final paycheck = regular pay + overtime pay + PTO payout.
+Gross final paycheck = regular pay + overtime pay + PTO payout + vacation payout + reimbursements + bonuses or commissions.

 Net estimate = gross final paycheck - estimated withholding - additional deductions.